How to Create an Excel File in C#

-How to Add Freeze Pane
+How to Add Freeze Pane in Excel with C#

-Start using IronXL in your project today with a free trial.
+Start using IronXL in your project today with a free trial

-green arrow pointer
+arrow pointer

-Add Freeze Pane Example
+How Do I Add Freeze Pane in Excel?

 To add a freeze pane, use the CreateFreezePane method, specifying the column and row from which the freeze pane should start.
 The specified column and row are not included in the freeze pane.
-For example, workSheet.CreateFreezePane(1, 4) will create a freeze pane starting from column A and rows 1 to 4.
+For example, workSheet.CreateFreezePane(1, 4) creates a freeze pane starting from column A and rows 1 to 4.

 The code example below demonstrates how to create a freeze pane starting from column B and row 4: